lucacav/steg-tools/README.md

 * [SteganoCC](http://steganocc.gforge.inria.fr) is a set of covert channels (i.e., hidden communication paths implemented by using information hiding) acting between two Android processes.
 This technique is at the basis of the *Colluding Applications Threat*, which can be used to exfiltrate data between two isolated processes.
 --->

 * [Network Information Hiding 101](https://github.com/cdpxe/Network-Covert-Channels-A-University-level-Course) is an online course prepared by Steffen Wendzel discussing terminology, methodology and practical aspects of *Network Steganography* and *Network Covert Channels*.

+* [pcapStego](https://github.com/Ocram95/pcap_injector): is a tool for creating network covert channels directly in a .pcap file.
+The modified .pcap can be then used for simulations, to populate datasets or lively replayed via tools like Tcpreplay.